dominiksaul/HEIG-VD-CLD-Labo/Labo04/003_DataStorePeformances.md

   ```
   //TODO
-  Let's preface this answer by defining what is Cloud Firestore first: It is flexible, NoSQL cloud database build on Google
+  Let's preface this answer by defining what is Cloud Firestore first: It is a flexible, NoSQL cloud database built on Google
-  Cloud Infrastructure
+  Cloud Infrastructure.
-  - Cloud Firestore Read Operations: The number of access to the database to read entries inside
+  - Cloud Firestore Read Operations: Nmber of access to the database to read entries inside
-  - Cloud Firestore API Calls: the number of time we use the dedicated API to interract with the database
+  - Cloud Firestore API Calls: Number of time we use the dedicated API to interract with the database
   - Cloud Firestore Store Data : The total size of all entries inside the database
   - Data Sent to Cloud Firestore API : The total size of data send to the API
   - Data Received from Cloud Firestore API : The total size of the data received in the reponses from the API